You need to install Racket and the beautiful-racket package to complete the tutorials in this book. They’ll run on Mac OS, Linux, or Windows.

 Mac OS users who haven’t altered your PATH before: don’t panic.
 Follow the instructions in setting the Mac OS PATH.

 Windows users: when you see instructions that reference racket or raco, I’ll trust you to convert into the appropriate command for your system.
 Assuming defaults, it’s likely to be "C:\Program Files\Racket\racket" (include the surrounding quotes in the command).
 Once you start Racket on the command line, you can quit by typing (exit).

 Linux, Mac OS, and Windows users: from the command line, install beautiful-racket:

-sh$ raco pkg install beautiful-racket
+sh$ raco pkg install --auto beautiful-racket

 To check that it worked, try this on the command line (the -l switch tells racket to start with a particular module):